Skip to Content

 Is a spiral perm easy to maintain?

-Yes, but styling can take some getting used to because it creates a lot of volume.
+Yes, but styling can take some time because it creates a lot of volume.

 How much shorter does a spiral perm make my hair?